kenbunitag/eks-cluster-terraform/2-eks-terraform/README.md

 # First terraform run

-Execute ``terraform init`` which downloads a bunch of software and plugins.
+Execute ``terraform init`` in the terraform-directory which downloads a bunch of software and plugins.
 ```
 ~/2-eks-terraform/terraform$ terraform init